 In a context in rapid and incessant transformation, even consumer behavior is undergoing rapid change – an indifference to the distinctions between media, the centrality of their research, into an increasingly urgent cycle: information, entertainment, shopping.

 Finding the right media whether paid, owned or earned, and using them in effective and innovative ways is key to what is happening at the middle of the funnel.
-And, unconventional marketing initiatives are an essential part of the important consideration process.
+And, unconventional marketing initiatives are an essential part of the important consideration process in the customer journey.

 We could perhaps conclude that the general trends highlighted in this article are evident in the “most neglected stage of the journey,” a sort of laboratory in which to observe closely what will happen (is already happening) at a systemic level in the brand-customer relationship: